Hear from one of our passionate readers!

 Burnt Sugar is beautifully written, the prose is lyrical but never superfluous.
 The book questions the subjective and constructed nature of our memories and consequently our traumas.
 The insights drew me in, repulsed me and had me at the edge of my seat.
 Something I was not expecting was the ending.
 It was one of those surprise endings which makes you want to rush to discuss the book with someone else.
 A perfect book club read.

 Inspired to write your own book review?
 Let us know!
 Still searching for the perfect book to capture your imagination and get those creative juices flowing?
 Check out one of our many book recommendation lists.
 Still not sure?
 Then listen to the latest episode of our Boundless Bookclub podcast below for ideas!

-Tamreez Innam is Head of Education Initiatives at the Emirates Literature Foundation.
+Tamreez Innam is Head of Programming at the Emirates Literature Foundation.
 Her favourite genre is literary fiction.
 You can find her talking about books over on Instagram.